sahmedhusain/connecthub-rt/README.md

 ### ⚡ It Feels Instant

 ![Post Details](screenshots/Screenshot%202025-07-07%20at%2021.14.22.png)
-_Live comments that appear as people type them_
+_Post details — comments update live_

 ![Comments System](screenshots/Screenshot%202025-07-07%20at%2021.14.33.png)
-_See new comments appear in real-time_
+_Comments — updates appear in real time_

 - **Live updates** - New posts and comments show up without refreshing the page
 - **Typing indicators** - See when someone is typing a response